HollowStrigiform/2d-convex-quad-collision-coordinate-detection/README.md

 # 2d-convex-quad-collision-coordinate-detection
-Tests collision or overlap of quadrilaterals by coordinate points
+Purpose: tests collision or overlap of quadrilaterals by coordinate points.

 Hello, please compile the "Detection.java" file or run in an appropriate IDE.
 To install java: